 What is Whipple disease?

-Whipple disease is a very rare infectious disease that affects many organ systems of the body.
-Less than a thousand cases have been reported worldwide and it has an annual incidence of less than one in a million.
-The disease is named after George Hoyt Whipple who described the first case in 1907.1
+Whipple disease is a very rare bacterial infection that can affect many organ systems of the body.
+The disease is named after George Hoyt Whipple who described a case in 1907, but it was not until 1961 that an infection was recognised as the cause.

-The cause of Whipple disease is the bacterium Trophyrema whipplei (T. whipplei).
-T. whipplei is widespread; it has been detected in soil, sewage water and faecal material.
-It is not known what source or role this bacteria plays in the environment.
+The cause of Whipple disease is the ubiquitous bacterium Tropheryma whipplei (T. whipplei), a gram positive rod.
+T. whipplei is widespread; it has been detected in soil, sewage water, and faecal material.
+It is an intracellular bacterium that infects macrophages causing secretion of interleukin (IL)-16, macrophage apoptosis, and loss of mitochondrial membrane potential.
+The organisms characteristically accumulate in macrophages in the duodenal mucosa.
+It is spread via the faecal-oral route.

-What are the symptoms and signs of Whipple disease?
+What are the clinical features of Whipple disease?

-The four classic signs of Whipple disease are:
+The four classic clinical features of Whipple disease are:

 - Arthralgia (joint pain)